Governors Island Tolerance Walk

 One may conclude, like The Tolerance Park Foundation, that the current state of affairs, wherein Governors Island is denied politically its irrefutable place in primary American history as a national symbol and as the historical locus of a profoundly momentous message which has been recognized by the United States in its Constitution and by the United Nations in Article 26-2 of its 1948 Universal Declaration of Human Rights: "Education...shall promote...tolerance...among all nations, racial or religious groups," is indeed misfortunate; although not irretrievable.

-Additionally, short of designating or preconditioning acreage for the proposed Tolerance Park project, 60-plus acres were set aside generically as "park" land upon jurisdictional transfer from federal ownership to NY State ownership on February 1, 2003.
+Additionally, short of designating or preconditioning acreage for the proposed Governors Island Park-to-Tolerance project, 60-plus acres were set aside generically as "park" land upon jurisdictional transfer from federal ownership to NY State ownership on February 1, 2003.
 The American people thus surrendered the Island's "national economic value" to New York State and, specifically, imparted the Island's "national intangible value" to the people of the State of New York.

 For the Trust, therefore, to appropriate the Island's national economic and intangible values for "unique public programs, an ambitious park and a public space plan...for the people of the City of New York" is not according to the letter and spirit of the original education dedication as justification for the one dollar transfer in the national public interest or for the national common good.
 Ergo, it specifically denies the Island its momentous national and NY State legacy of historical substance and symbolism for America's future generations.